PhD, Yale 2017

 BA, European University Viadrina 2010

-My primary fields of study are German & comparative literature and media studies, with a secondary focus in art history, philosophy, the history of ideas, and the history of science.
+My primary fields of study are comparative literature, philosophy, media studies, and environmental humanities.
 I work on material from the 16th to the 21st century.

 I completed my PhD in 2017 with distinction in the German Department at Yale University, and spent the year 2013/2014 as a fellow in the "Technologies of Knowledge" program for the integrated humanities funded by the Mellon Foundation.
-2017/2018 I was a Lector of Germanic Languages and Literatures at Yale University, and since Fall 2018 I am a Lecturer in German at Princeton University.
-I will be a Lecturer in Comparative Literature at Princeton beginning in Fall 2019.
+2017-18 I was a Lector of Germanic Languages and Literatures at Yale University, and since 2018/19 I am a Postdoc and Lecturer in German and Comparative Literature at Princeton University.

 COM 343 / ENG 243 / GER 343 Storytelling as Self Defense: Political Novellas (Fall 2019)

 ECS 301 / EPS 301 Turning Points in European Culture (co-taught with Eileen Reeves) (Fall 2019)

 LITR 427 / FILM 358 / GMAN 369 Image and Text: The Double of Interpretation (co-taught with Rüdiger Campe) (Spring 2016)